-- Test scores (GRE or MAT) sent directly from the testing agency. - Three completed recommendation forms/letters from professional references (available on website).
+· Three completed recommendation forms/letters from professional references

+(available on website).
 Have each recommender send their signed form directly to the Saint Martin's University Office of Graduate Studies.
-Letter writers are encouraged to attach a letter further detailing qualifications - · Curriculum vitae outlining professional or work experience details - · Program advising appointment either in person or by phone or email - Written response of approximately 300-400 words to a prompt and emailed to the Graduate Studies Office.
-An onsite written essay may be requested if needed
+Letter writers are encouraged to attach a letter further detailing qualifications

-Once admitted, students will be required to submit the following pre-enrollment materials.
-Information on how to complete these will be sent with the admission notice.

-- · Proof of fingerprinting and clearance through OSPI - Acknowledgement of fingerprint background check form - Detailed information on fingerprinting procedures and payments can be found through the Graduate Programs in Education Resource page at http://www. stmartin.edu/GradStudies/images/pdfs/EDUAdmissionResources_small.pdf - Verification of Pre-residency clearance from the Office of the Superintendent of Public Instruction Certification unit - · Pre-program observation form - · Proof of CPR / First Aid registration
+- · Curriculum vitae outlining professional or work experience details - Program advising appointment either in person or by phone or email - Written response of approximately 300-400 words to a prompt and emailed to the Graduate Studies Office.
+An onsite written essay may be requested if needed - Proof of fingerprinting and clearance through OSPI - · Acknowledgement of fingerprint background check form - Information about obtaining fingerprint clearance can be obtained by contacting the Office of Graduate Studies at 360-412-6128 or by contacting the College of Education and Counseling Psychology main office at 360-438-4333. - Verification of Pre-Residency Certificate clearance from the Office of Superintendent of Public Instruction. - Pre-program observation form - Proof of current CPR / First Aid certification for children and adults